Despite being similar to lemons, limes have their own distinctive citrus flavor, and are wonderful for bringing out the flavor of other foods.

 |Calories from Fat

 In a Nigerian children's hospital, lime juice was tested as a treatment for parasites.
-When anti-malarial medicines were given with the juice, researchers found the parasite load to be significantly lower.
-In fact, a much higher percentage of subjects given both the medication and the juice had complete recovery within 72 hours, while for some subjects given only the medication without the lime juice, the remediation failed.2
+When antimalarial medicines were given with the juice, researchers found that the combination significantly lowered parasite load.
+A higher percentage of subjects given both the medication and the juice also experienced complete recovery within 72 hours.
+Meanwhile, the treatment failed in subjects who were only given the medication without the lime juice.25

 Lime Healthy Recipes:

 ✓ 1 teaspoon fresh lime zest